Page Editor: Fra Cooke

 Age UK Carlisle & Eden are looking for additional volunteers to join their existing team of 500 volunteers who currently serve the local community.There are opportunities in a whole range of services - day care service, befriending service, home day care, lunch clubs, mini buses requiring drivers and passenger assistants, assisted shopping trips, administration, walking for health, cancer support services and homeshare.
 Time commitment varies from one off events to monthly, weekly or even daily tasks.
 To learn more, click here to visit the Age UK Carlisle & Eden website, or phone 01228536673 or 01768354918.

 Himalayan Balsam is a present nuisance in the Ullswater valley and in recent years volunteers from a number of agencies, working in co-operation with the Lake District National Park Authority, have had some success in dealing with the problem.
 2007 saw probably the first decline in the spread of the weed in and around Glenridding.
-In 2008, 2009 and 2010 the efforts have been effective and the weed is now much reduced in extent.
+Over the past five years the efforts have been effective and the weed is now much reduced in extent.
 For more information click here

 Every five weeks of so a group of helpers, church-goers and non church-goers, meet in St Patrick's church yard at Patterdale, to spend a couple of hours tidying it up.
 We call these sessions "Boon Days" and they are open to anyone wishing to come along and join us.
 They are actually good fun and there is satisfaction in seeing the result of two hours collaborative effort.
 If you would like to try a Boon Day just turn up on the day or give Richard Theobald a ring on 01768482379 and he will answer any queries you may have.
 Give it a try?